optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 - :ref:`widget-attributes: <plugins-presentation-widgets>` A map of attributes that the widget type requires to be defined in order to render the property in the CDAP UI.
 The attributes required depend on the widget type used.
+- :ref:`hide-property: <plugins-presentation-hide-property>` An optional specification; if included, the property is hidden in the CDAP UI.
 - :ref:`plugin-function: <plugins-presentation-plugin-function>`
   An optional map of plugin method and its widget attributes that can be applied to a particular plugin property.